iamabhi1007/YOLO-Variants-Multispectral-Imagery-Enhanced-Camouflage-Object-Detection/README.md

 ![Screenshot 2024-11-11 105552](https://github.com/user-attachments/assets/0d25c1bd-8b44-417d-9132-ec2d69c86ac0)

 Discussion
+Across all models, YOLO v5 and v9 demonstrated the most consistent high perfor-mance, with YOLO v5 excelling in recall and YOLO v9 providing strong localization at mAP@0.5:.95.
+YOLO v8 displayed commendable precision.
+However, recall in complex scenarios remains a limitation.
+YOLO v7 showed robust detection for well-defined objects but faced challenges with camouflaged targets.
+This comparative analysis reveals that while YOLO v9 offers superior adaptability across diverse envi-ronments, YOLO v5's high precision and recall make it a valuable choice for camou-flaged object detection tasks, particularly in surveillance and security applications.
-The findings confirm that SAHI enhanced YOLO models exhibit improved perfor-mance in detecting camouflaged objects, a notable advancement over traditional approaches.
+However, the findings confirm that SAHI with YOLO models exhibit improved per-formance in detecting camouflaged objects, a notable advancement over traditional approaches.
 For example, YOLOv5 and v8 with SAHI mitigated false detections, a critical improvement over methods like RYOLO and S2ANet which, although effec-tive in spectral attention, lacked precision in fine-grained object differentiation in high-noise or low-contrast scenarios [5,12].
-By refining YOLO’s detection capabilities with multispectral fusion and pansharpening, that aligns with recent advances while introducing novel optimizations tailored to challenging camouflaged conditions.
+Refining YOLO’s detection capabilities with multispectral fusion and pansharpening aligns with recent advances while intro-ducing novel optimizations tailored to challenging camouflaged conditions.
 The proposed approach differs from EAPT and other pyramid transformers that use hierarchical attention mechanisms, as we prioritize lightweight architectures for real-time processing, which is critical in surveillance applications.
 Compared to these more computationally intensive models, our implementation offers a practical balance between accuracy and resource efficiency, addressing operational demands in dy-namic and resource-limited environments [14].

 Conclusions